Desjardins Canal

-The Desjardins Canal, named after its promoter Pierre Desjardins, was a canal in Ontario, Canada.
+The Desjardins Canal, named after its promoter Pierre Desjardins, is a historic canal in Ontario, Canada.
 It was built to give the town of Dundas easier access to Lake Ontario and the Great Lakes system of North America.
-Although a technological achievement and a short term commercial success, the canal was soon eclipsed by the railway, and Dundas by neighbouring Hamilton.
+Although a technological achievement and a short-term commercial success, the canal was soon eclipsed by the railway, and Dundas by neighbouring Hamilton.

 History

 Context

 Following the US Revolutionary War the British government felt an urgent need to populate the interior of the province of Upper Canada.
 The immediate concern was to find a refuge for Loyalists forced from their previous homes in the United States.
 After the early settlement of Kingston and the lower St. Lawrence River, and the establishment of Butler's Rangers and others in the Niagara peninsula, the possibility also existed for Loyalist communities at the head of Lake Ontario.

 Another priority was the need to accelerate the settlement of the unoccupied areas in western Upper Canada to provide a buffer zone between that province and the United States in the event of further hostilities.
 Lieutenant-Governor John Graves Simcoe hoped to achieve this by offering free 200-acre (80 ha) grants of land in the interior of the province to prospective settlers regardless of nationality.
 It had been expected that this would entice from the United States immigrants who would become loyal citizens and add to the province's defensive capability.
 However land in the Ohio Territory and western New York proved more to their liking.

 To make the area more attractive, Simcoe wished to open transportation arteries between the interior of the province and the shipping corridor provided by Lake Ontario and the Saint Lawrence River.
 Not only would these support commercial services for the expanding population and economy of the new territory, they would also serve military purposes, routing traffic away from areas controlled by the United States.